Lightning-AI/pytorch-lightning/docs/source/checkpointing.rst

    trainer = Trainer(logger=logger)
    trainer.fit(model)

-2. A second option is to pass in a path to a checkpoint (see: :ref:`pytorch_lightning.trainer`).
+2. A second option is to pass in a path to a checkpoint (see: :ref:`pytorch_lightning.trainer.trainer.Trainer`).

 .. code-block:: python